 Communication starts at the top – a lack of communication can result in confusion and misunderstanding, whereas clear communication from leaders can facilitate constructive collaboration, reduce misdirected conflict and increase understanding among team members.

 Team members establish their own communication styles.
 It is tempting to believe that teams work best when everyone has a similar communications style, but in reality, diverse styles of communicating contribute to greater productivity and performance.

-Having members who are widely spaced along the spectrum of being an assertive communicator, a passive communicator, a direct communicator or emotional language moves teams to more effective communication.
+Having members who are widely spaced along the spectrum of being assertive, suggestive, direct, or expressive moves teams to more effective communication and better performance.

-Team members who are perceived to be overly-assertive communicators often get a bad wrap.
+Team members who are perceived to be overly-assertive communicators often get a bad rap.
 Then again, so do those who are considered to be passive communicators.

 People who are always the first to speak up and assert their opinions are considered pushy, while those who wait to be asked are viewed as indecisive or lacking confidence.
 There is no one right answer – there is a time and place for all styles of communication, and teams can benefit from both.